dalonsoa/scientific_computing/Exercises_R/Tutorials/Matrices.md

 M_sum_cols
 ```

-NOTE: Just as a curiosity, YOU can also turn a matrix into a vector, that is, you can decompose it by doing the following:
+**NOTE**: Just as a curiosity, you can also turn a matrix into a vector; that is, you can decompose it by doing the following:

 ``` R
 M_decomposed <- c( M )